 In 2019, the Board of Directors, and an all new leadership team lead by CEO Anna Neubauer, committed our organization to becoming a completely new organization.
 We are focused on being a true community-driven animal welfare organization that follows and even leads in employing and developing best practice for animal wellbeing.
 We know that so much of the work begins in the community and so are deeply committed to working with partner organizations, government agencies, and concerned community members.

 We are guided by the ideals of Socially Conscious Sheltering and are committed to seeking the best possible outcome for animals in our care and in the community we support.

 In 1883, 350 concerned citizens including King Kalākaua organized what became the Hawaiian Humane Society, to advocate on behalf of companion and working animals.
 Our first office was a cottage on the Iolani Palace grounds.
 Hawaiian Humane’s mission quickly grew to include prevention

 of cruelty to children and the care of unwed mothers.

-She was appointed a special constable by the Marshall of the Republic of Hawaii.
-She and her friends pooled their resources to pay a salary to hire Chang Apana, our first officer to investigate animal crimes, who inspired author Earl der Biggers’ popular Charlie Chan series of detective novels.
-Our welfare efforts aimed more at work animals than pet cats or dogs.
+In 1897, 26 year-old Helen Kinau Wilder, a member of a prominent Kamaʻāina family, was given the authority to enforce animal cruelty laws as the first female police officer of the Hawaiian Police Force.
+She and her friends pooled their resources to pay a salary to hire Chang Apana, our first animal crimes investigator.
+At the time, our welfare efforts were aimed more at working animals than pet cats or dogs.
 Even then, education was a top priority.
-In a time when animal information was very basic, it fell to those founding members to raise public awareness about the proper care, feeding and humane treatment of animals.
-The vision of those early pioneers guides the Society’s efforts today.
+In a time when animal information was very basic, it fell to those early members to raise public awareness about the proper care, feeding and humane treatment of animals.
+The vision of those early pioneers continue to guide our efforts today.